twidi/django-adv-cache-tag/README.md

 With `django-adv-cache-tag` you can :

-* add a version number (int, string, date or whatever, it will be stringified) to you templatetag : the version will be compared to the cached one, and the exact same cache key will be used for the new cached template, avoiding keeping old unused keys in your cache, allowing you to cache forever.
+* add a version number (int, string, date or whatever, it will be stringified) to your templatetag : the version will be compared to the cached one, and the exact same cache key will be used for the new cached template, avoiding keeping old unused keys in your cache, allowing you to cache forever.
 * avoid to be afraid of an incompatible update in our algorithm, because we also use an internal version number, updated only when the internal algorithm changes
-* define your own cache keys (or more simple, just add the primary key (or what you want, it's a templatetag parameter) to this cache key
+* define your own cache keys (or simplee, just add the primary key (or what you want, it's a templatetag parameter) to this cache key
-* compress the data to be cached, to reduce memory consumption in your cache backend, and network latency (but it will use more time and cpu to compress/decompress)
+* compress the data to be cached, to reduce memory consumption in your cache backend, and network latency (but it will use more time and cpu to compress/decompress, your choice)
 * choose which cache backend will be used
-* define `{% nocache %}...{% endnocache %}` blocks, inside your cached template, that will only be rendered when asked (for these parts, the content of the template is cached, not the rendered result)
+* define `{% nocache %}...{% endnocache %}` blocks inside your cached template, that will only be rendered when asked (for these parts, the content of the template is cached, not the rendered result)
-* easily define your own algorithm, as we provide a single class you can inherit from, and simply change options or whatever behaviour you want, and define your own tags for them
+* easily define your own algorithm, as we provide a single class (with short methods) you can inherit from, and simply change options or whatever behavior you want, and define your own tags for them

 ## Installation